-What is the Cloud Service model and how do I package it?
+What is the Cloud Service (classic) model and how do I package it?

 A cloud service is created from three components, the service definition (.csdef), the service config (.cscfg), and a service package (.cspkg).
 Both the ServiceDefinition.csdef and ServiceConfig.cscfg files are XML-based and describe the structure of the cloud service and how it's configured; collectively called the model.
 The ServicePackage.cspkg is a zip file that is generated from the ServiceDefinition.csdef and among other things, contains all the required binary-based dependencies.
 Azure creates a cloud service from both the ServicePackage.cspkg and the ServiceConfig.cscfg.

 Once the cloud service is running in Azure, you can reconfigure it through the ServiceConfig.cscfg file, but you cannot alter the definition.